lycosystem/lydata/2023-isb-multisite/README.md

         1. **`II:`** Total number of dissected lymph nodes in the right LNL II.
         2. **`Ib_to_III:`** Total number of dissected lymph nodes in the right LNLs Ib-III.
 This information is gathered for a particular figure in our publication.
 Note that this is not just the sum of the dissected nodes in the LNLs Ib to III because some levels were resected en-bloc.
 Those are included in this column but could not be resolved for the individual LNLs.
 8. **`positive_dissected:`** This top-level header contains information about the number of pathologically positive lymph nodes in each LNL.
-    1. **`info:`** This second-level header contains general information about the findings of metastasis by the pathologist.
+    1. **`core:`** This second-level header contains general information about the findings of metastasis by the pathologist.
         1. **`date:`** Date of the neck dissection.
         2. **`all_lnls:`** The total number of involved lymph nodes.
         3. **`largest_node_mm:`** Size of the largest lymph node in the neck dissection in mm.